godaddy/tartufo/docs/source/features.rst

 .. code-block:: sh

-   $ tartufo scan-local-repo /path/to/my/repo
+   $ tartufo scan-local-repo --no-fetch /path/to/my/repo

 To use ``docker``, mount the local clone to the ``/git`` folder in the docker
 image:

 .. code-block:: sh

-   $ docker run --rm -v "/path/to/my/repo:/git" godaddy/tartufo scan-local-repo /git
+   $ docker run --rm -v "/path/to/my/repo:/git" godaddy/tartufo scan-local-repo --no-fetch /git

 .. note::